-•RAVE ALERT Purchase College Alert: A primary communications system tested at least annually with community-wide tests having occurred on a semester by semester basis.
+• RAVE ALERT Purchase College Alert

+A primary communications system tested at least annually with community-wide tests having occurred on a semester by semester basis.
 Our goal in testing is to ensure the proper function of the RAVE Purchase College Alert Program.
-Prior to each annual test, a notification is sent to the community via email announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the RAVE Purchase College Alert program and advising the community how and where to comment on the testing process. •ACTIVE SHOOTER DRILLS: New York State University Police conducts multiple active shooter drills and presentations throughout the year.
+Prior to each annual test, a notification is sent to the community via email announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the RAVE Purchase College Alert program and advising the community how and where to comment on the testing process.

+ACTIVE SHOOTER DRILLS

+NYSUPD conducts multiple active shooter drills and presentations throughout the year.
 These drills are set in various academic and residential facilities.
-These drills are comprised of personnel from New York State University Police, Purchase Fire Department, Purchase College EMS, Harrison EMS, Community Engagement Staff, members of the Emergency Management team and student volunteers.
+These drills are comprised of personnel from NYSUPD, Purchase Fire Department, Purchase College EMS, Harrison EMS, and

+Purchase College

+Community Engagement Staff, members of the Emergency Management team and student volunteers.

+TABLETOP EXERCISES

-•TABLE TOP EXERCISES: The Emergency Management Team created a crisis scenario by conducting an exercise acting out roles and responsibilities in response to an emergency situation.
-Spring 2017 - Fire in residential apartment.
+The Emergency Management Team created a crisis scenario by conducting an exercise

+- and acting out roles and responsibilities in response to an emergency situation. - 2018 3 Emergency Management trainings. - Active Shooter Workshop and Emergency Response Drill - FIRE DRILLS (Page 64)
-Fall 2017 - Emergency Alerter training.
-The Emergency Management Team met to identify and train Alerters with the RAVE system.

-•FIRE DRILLS - (See Page 80)